sinbad/SUDS/docs/ChoiceLines.md

 ## Lines *between* Speaker and Choice Lines

-Here's a small wrinkle to look out for.
 It's perfectly valid to put additional non-speaker lines between speaker lines and the choices, for example:

 ```yaml
 Player: Hello